Odeon lifts Citigroup Inc. [C] price estimate. Who else is bullish?

 Sponsored

-The facility is the first Sharp AutoGas fueling station dispensing propane autogas in North Carolina.
-The newly constructed fueling station is located at 17220 U.S. Route 421 in Dunn, North Carolina, and is one of 60 propane fueling stations operated by Sharp AutoGas.
-Other stations are in Pennsylvania, Delaware, Maryland, Virginia and Florida.
-Propane autogas is a cleaner-burning alternative vehicle fuel that substantially reduces greenhouse gases and other harmful emissions when compared to gasoline or diesel fuel.

-Citigroup Inc. represents 1.94 billion in outstanding shares, while the company has a total market value of $93.81 billion with the latest information.
-C stock price has been found in the range of $47.47 to $48.24.
+Citi is a preeminent banking partner for institutions with cross-border needs, a global leader in wealth management and a valued personal bank in its home market of the United States.
+Citi does business in more than 160 countries and jurisdictions, providing corporations, governments, investors, institutions and individuals with a broad range of financial products and services.

+The stocks have a year to date performance of -26.71 percent and weekly performance of -8.00 percent.
+The stock has been moved at -21.55 percent over the last six months.
+The stock has performed -13.23 percent around the most recent 30 days and changed -7.52 percent over the most recent 3-months.

-If compared to the average trading volume of 18.83M shares, C reached a trading volume of 19933219 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 18.35M shares, C reached to a volume of 30726991 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Citigroup Inc. [C]:

 Odeon have made an estimate for Citigroup Inc. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on September 06, 2022.
 The new note on the price target was released on May 27, 2022, representing the official price target for Citigroup Inc. stock.
 Previously, the target price had yet another drop from $75 to $60, while Morgan Stanley kept a Underweight rating on C stock.
 On March 07, 2022, analysts decreased their price target for C shares from 79 to 60.